As posted on NewsBreak.

 For e-commerce furniture retailers, product delivery can be one of the trickier parts of their business.
 Delivering bulky items such as furniture can be expensive, particularly when they’re sending small loads across the country.

-That’s the problem North Carolina-based Deliveright Logistics seeks to solve with its new nationwide B2B LTL service.
+That’s the problem North Carolina-based Deliveright Logistics seeks to solve with its new nationwide e-commerce focused LTL services for furniture retailers.
 The service was designed for customers that ship heavy or non-conveyable goods nationwide in lower, less-than-truckload volumes.

 Deliveright’s program provides pickup and delivery service for North Carolina, Virginia and California vendors shipping to retailers, receivers and commercial locations.
 The service is cloud-based through Deliveright’s Grasshopper digital tracking platform and focuses on capacity optimization, allowing brands to maximize space inside vehicles.

-Deliveright initially offered the LTL service to independent brick-and-mortar furniture retailers .
+Deliveright initially offered LTL services for furniture retailers.
 But Ladden said those retailers don’t tend to be early adopters, so while they told him it was a great idea, they weren’t signing up for the service.

-But e-commerce retailers were quick to jump onboard.
-Ladden said filling trucks with multiple smaller loads from different vendors allows them to offer the service at a competitive price that appeals to online furniture businesses .
+But e-commerce furniture retailers were quick to jump onboard.
+Ladden said filling trucks with multiple smaller loads from different vendors allows them to offer the service at a competitive price that appeals to online furniture businesses.

 “The vast majority of our volume, more than 95 percent, is going full truckload,” Ladden said.
 “So at that point, your economics are pretty compelling.”